Career Timeline of Aryna Sabalenka: Major Achievements and Milestones

 2023: First Major Singles Title and World No. 1 Ranking

-In 2023, Aryna Sabalenka won her first major singles title at the Australian Open.
-She also obtained the world No. 1 ranking and was named the ITF World Champion for the season.
+In 2023, Aryna Sabalenka won her first major singles title at the Australian Open, finished runner-up at the US Open, obtained the world No. 1 ranking, and was named the ITF World Champion for the season.

 In 2024, Sabalenka defeated Gauff at the Australian Open semifinals on her way to defending the title.

-In June 2025, Aryna Sabalenka became a global ambassador and minority shareholder of IM8, a health-supplement brand co-founded by former footballer David Beckham.
+In June 2025, Aryna Sabalenka became a global ambassador and minority shareholder of IM8, a health‑supplement brand co‑founded by David Beckham.

 2025: Brisbane International Title

-In 2025, Sabalenka started the year by winning the Brisbane International, defeating Polina Kudermetova in the final to claim her 18th singles title.
+In 2025, Aryna Sabalenka started the year by winning the Brisbane International, defeating Polina Kudermetova in the final and claiming the 18th singles title of her career.

-In 2025, Sabalenka won against Świątek at the French Open in three sets.
+In 2025, Sabalenka defeated Rybakina at the Wuhan Open quarterfinals.